cduerr/cloompt/README.md

 # Export your OPENAI_API_KEY
 $ set -Ux OPENAI_API_KEY=sk...

-# Enable conversation/context by default, and tweak your default options as you'd like.
+# Optional: enable conversation/context by default, and tweak your default options
+# as you'd like.
 $ set -Ux CLOOMPT_OPTIONS "-c"

 $ lm --help # to see all options
 ```